Lincoln (soundtrack)

 Lincoln (Original Motion Picture Soundtrack) is the score album to the 2012 biographical historical drama film Lincoln, based on the Doris Kearns Goodwin's 2005 biography Team of Rivals: The Political Genius of Abraham Lincoln, a semi-biographical novel that covers the final four months of United States President Abraham Lincoln's life.
-The film is directed by Steven Spielberg, from a screenplay written by Tony Kushner and featured musical score composed by John Williams, Spielberg's frequent collaborator.
+The film is directed by Steven Spielberg, from a screenplay written by Tony Kushner and featured musical score composed and conducted by John Williams, Spielberg's frequent collaborator.
 The orchestral score was recorded at Symphony Center, Chicago by the Chicago Symphony Orchestra and the Chicago Symphony Chorus.
 It was released by Sony Classical on November 2, 2012.

 The score received critical acclaim, with praise being directed on Williams' composition and orchestration.
 It was nominated for Original Score at several award ceremonies including Academy Awards, Golden Globe Awards, British Academy Film Awards, Satellite Awards and Grammy Awards.
 It won the Critics' Choice Movie Award for Best Score, and International Film Music Critics Association Award for Best Original Score for a Drama Film.